 As part of the security design, we engineered the solution to:

-- Between the Client and the WYSIWYS server
+• Between the WYSIWYS server and the client

-- Apply use of a nonce to avoid replay attacks
+• Utilize a nonce to prevent replay attacks

 Cryptomathic WYSIWYS